alejohz/alejohz/README.md

 My most recent projects are related to the use of Machine Learning in large scale and how to deliver value continuosly through MLOPs Engineering 👨🏽‍💻.
 Check some of those projects out in my [personal page](https://alejohz.github.io/).

-- ⚡ Fun fact: I love triatlhon and trekking up high mountains.
+- ⚡ Fun fact: I love triathlon and trekking up high mountains.
 ### <p align="center" style="font-size: 32;">📫 How to reach me:</p>
 ---
 <p align="center">